- What can I do to help someone transition to university?

-- Student volunteer programs, such as foot patrol, which is a buddy system for students who may be walking alone on campus at night or leaving a late-night class.
-Through this program, students can request 2 foot patrol members to escort them anywhere on campus or to their homes (within a reasonable distance of campus).
+- Student volunteer programs, like foot patrol, which is a buddy system for students who may be walking alone on campus at night or leaving an evening class.
+Through this program, students can request foot patrol members to escort them anywhere on campus or to their homes (within a reasonable distance of campus).

 - Emergency first responders who can quickly provide aid anywhere on campus.
 This program is often student-led.
 Students can contact the responders by phone or other emergency access points.